-The numerical model TNO-WISH3D takes into account all relevant phenomena in the combustion chamber of glass melting furnaces.
-In the computercode the following submodels have been implemented: three-dimensional flow is described by the Navier-Stokes equations; turbulence is accounted for by the standard $k - \varepsilon$ model including wall-functions; combustion of natural gas is described by the conserved scalar approach to high temperature, non-premixed combustion; combustion of oil is described by a Lagrangian particle tracking method including the vaporization of the oil droplets; chemistry is described with a one-step global reaction; radiative heat transfer is modelled by the Discrete Transfer Method where a composition dependent absorption-emission coefficient is used; a NO_x -postprocessor for the prediction of thermal NO-formation according to the Zel'dovich mechanism; a one-equation model predicting soot formation and oxidation has been incorporated: conduction in the furnace walls has been taken into account (conjugate heat transfer) and physical properties of the gas mixture are both composition and temperature dependent.
-The convection-diffusion equations obtained from the submodels are discretized by the finite volume method using a hybrid scheme for the discretization of the convection terms.
-The pressure field is obtained by the SIMPLE or SIMPLER algorithm [14].
-For a more detailed description of the submodels and the numerical procedure used in TNO-WISH3D, the reader is referred to [4, 5].
+The numerical model TNO-WISH3D takes into account all relevant phenomena in the combustion chamber of glass-melting furnaces.
+In the computer code, the following submodels have been implemented: three-dimensional flow is described by the Navier-Stokes equations; turbulence is accounted for by the standard $k-\varepsilon$ model, including wall-functions; combustion of natural gas is described by the conserved scalar approach to high temperature, non-premixed combustion; combustion of oil is described by a Lagrangian particle tracking method, including the vaporization of the oil droplets; chemistry is described with a one-step global reaction; radiative heat transfer is modeled by the discrete transfer method, where a composition dependent absorption-emission coefficient is used; a NO_y-postprocessor is used for the prediction of thermal NO-formation according to the Zel'dovich mechanism; a one-equation model predicting soot formation and oxidation has been incorporated; conduction in the furnace walls has been taken into account (conjugate heat transfer); and physical properties of the gas mixture are both composition- and temperature-dependent.
+The convection-diffusion equations obtained from the sub-models are discretized by the finite volume method using a hybrid scheme for the discretization of the convection terms.
+The pressure field is obtained by the SIMPLE or SIMPLER algorithm [1].
+For a more detailed description of the sub-models and the numerical procedure used in TNO-WISH3D, the reader is referred to References [2,3].

-3 The GCR-SIMPLE(R) method for the Stokes problem
+3. THE GCR-SIMPLE(R) METHOD FOR THE STOKES PROBLEM

-After discretization of the incompressible Stokes equation the resulting linear system is symmetric and positive indefinite.
+After discretization of the incompressible Stokes equation, the resulting linear system is symmetric and positive indefinite.
 Discretization of the continuity equation leads to a zero block on the main diagonal.
 This leads to serious problems when linear problem solvers are used.
-Various methods are known to overcome these difficulties: the pressure-matrix method [7], Uzawa method [20, 24], SIMPLE-type methods [14, 9], penalty methods [3], pressure correction methods [23], etc. For an overview of these methods we refer to [16] Section 9.6.
-In CFD packages, a popular method is the SIMPLE method proposed by Patankar and Spalding [15] or one of its variants SIMPLER [14], SIMPLEST [27], or SIMPLEC [22].
+Various methods are known to overcome these difficulties: the pressure-matrix method [4], the Uzawa method [5,6], SIMPLE-type methods [1,7], the penalty method [8], the pressure-correction method [9], the PISO method [10], etc. For an overview of these methods we refer to Reference [11], Section 9.6.
+In CFD packages, a popular method is the SIMPLE method proposed by Patankar and Spalding [12] or one of its variants: SIMPLER [1], SIMPLEST [13], or SIMPLEC [14].